Mickey Davis -- Author Homepage

 Jim Weiss can be contacted

-in the Tampa Bay area of Florida at
+in the Columbus, Ohio area at

 :